Tehnari/oidcfed_lib_php_rp/README.md

  - Scope, claims and time parameters should be checked after unpacking of the MS is done.

-Patch/commits with fix for this should be uploaded in first part of January 2018.
+Patch/commits with fix for this should be uploaded at first part of January 2018.